 Want to explore Denver?
 This vibrant city is full of unique attractions, from the Rocky Mountains to the Denver Zoo to its vibrant nightlife.
 Denver has something for everyone and is the perfect destination for your next vacation.

-Union Station is Denver's vibrant transportation hub, serving as the main station for Amtrak, the Colorado Rail System, and the Regional Transportation District.
-Built in 1881, the station is a beautiful historic landmark in the LoDo neighborhood and has recently been restored to its original grandeur.
+Union Station is Denver's vibrant transportation hub and serves as the main station for Amtrak and Colorado Rail System trains.
+Built in 1881, the station in the LoDo neighborhood is also a beautiful historic building in the Romanesque Revival style.

-The Denver Zoo is one of the city's most popular attractions, attracting more than two million visitors annually.
-Located in City Park, the zoo is home to various animals, from lions and tigers to polar bears and primates.
+The Denver Zoo is one of the city's most popular attractions, welcoming more than two million visitors each year.
+Located in City Park, the zoo is home to more than 550 species, including lions, tigers, polar bears, elephants, and flamingos.

 Driving is one of the most popular forms of transportation in Denver.
 The city has an extensive network of highways and streets that make it easy to get from one part of the city to another.